thenexthub/Codira/docs/CompilerPerformance.md

 ![Instruments Profile with terminal](InstrumentsProfile.png)

-In the main panel you can see a time-sorted set of process and call-frame samples, which you can filter to show only swift processes by typing `swift` in the `Input Filter` box at the bottom of the window.
+In the main panel you can see a time-sorted set of process and call-frame samples, which you can filter to show only language processes by typing `language` in the `Input Filter` box at the bottom of the window.
 Each line in the main panel can be expanded by clicking the triangle at its left, showing the callees as indented sub-frames.

-If you hover over the line corresponding to a specific `swift` process, you'll see a small arrow enclosed in a grey circle to the right of the line.
+If you hover over the line corresponding to a specific `language` process, you'll see a small arrow enclosed in a grey circle to the right of the line.
 Click on it and instruments will shift focus of the main panel to just that process' subtree (and recalculate time-percentages accordingly).
-Once you're focused on a specific `swift` process, you can begin looking at its individual stack-frame profile.
+Once you're focused on a specific `language` process, you can begin looking at its individual stack-frame profile.

 In the panel to the right of the main panel, you can see the heaviest stack